AkaiKoinzell/GolfCaddy/README.md

 <script src="navbar.js"></script>
 ```

-This automatically inserts the shared `<nav class="navbar">` element so you don't have to repeat the markup in each file.
+This automatically inserts a Bootstrap styled navigation bar so you don't have to repeat the markup in each file.